-The ‘snow bomb’ just before Christmas and the recent high winds highlighted to many employers the difficulties some of their workers had getting into work with our transport networks struggling to cope and schools being shut at short notice.
+The recent adverse weather conditions have highlighted to many employers the difficulties some of their workers had getting into work with our transport networks struggling to cope and schools being shut at short notice.
 There is no surprise that this has prompted a number of questions from organisations about whether workers who do not attend work are entitled to receive pay.

 In short, the employment relationship is based on the employer paying wages in return for work performed by the employee, so if an individual does not work, usually, there is no obligation to pay.